jhidalgocarrio/tools-pocolog_pybind/README.md

     value = pocolog_pybind.pocolog.get_sample(stream, t)

     """
-    print the structure of the Typelib::Value the Typelib::Category is most likely a Container at the top-level of the stream thus we can print the structure of the container
+    print the structure of the Typelib::Value
+    The Typelib::Category is most likely a Container at the top-level of the stream thus we can print the structure of the container
     """
     self.pocolog_pybind.typelib.type_display(value.get_type(), "")